SanjayMarreddi/SanjayMarreddi/README.md

 <br/>

 ### About Me :zap:
-- Incoming Electronic Trading Developer at Arctic Lake Technology, UK.
+- Currently working as an Electronic Trading Developer at Arctic Lake Technology based in London, UK.
 - Worked as a Software Development Engineer Intern at Amazon UK, Intuit, and Blaze AI.
 - Enjoys building low-latency full-stack systems at the intersection of Finance, Trading, and AI.
 - Graduated with a Bachelor's Degree in Computer Science from IIT Goa with a grade of 9.38/10.